Workingwise.co.uk’s annual survey was published for National Older Workers Week and...read more

-Have you experienced ageism at work or in securing work or is your workplace an inclusive one where everyone can thrive?
+Have you experienced ageism at work or in securing work or is your workplace an inclusive one where older workers can thrive?

-As concerns mount about the impact of Covid-19 on jobs, with the young particularly badly hit at the moment, but statistics showing older workers are another group that is likely to be disadvantaged, we want to find out how older workers view their workplace and what support employers offer in terms of support.
+As concerns mount about the impact of Covid-19 on jobs, with the young particularly badly hit at the moment and statistics showing older workers are another group that is likely to be disadvantaged, we want to find out how older workers view their workplace and what employers offer in terms of support.

 The employee/candidate survey covers everything from the importance of choosing an age-friendly employer, potential discrimination, multigenerational mixing in the workplace, perceptions of how younger colleagues view older workers and vice versa, training opportunities, opportunities to change career path, a sense of being valued, job search and career breaks.

 The employer survey focuses on what kind of support employers might offer, from mid-career reviews, retraining opportunities, reverse mentoring and career change to menopause workshops as well as whether they monitor for the age-related impact of policies and practice, for instance, around redundancy decisions.

 A spokesperson for UBS said: “We are sponsoring this survey because we recognise that there is enormous value in enabling our employees to have lasting life-long careers with UBS and with that, supporting them through whichever obstacles and changes they’re presented with through their whole career – from changing caring responsibilities to menopause, right through to phased retirement.”